Lifting trianguline Galois representations along isogenies: Introduction

+All categories we work with are assumed to be essentially small.
+We denote by $\Ob(\calC)$ the class of objects of a category $\calC$; however, when this does not cause any ambiguity, we may write $X\in\calC$ rather than $X\in\Ob(\calC)$ for an object $X$ of $\calC$.
 For all the tensor categories under consideration the tensor product will be denoted with $\otimes$.
 We denote by $\Vect_E$ the category of vector spaces over a field $E$.
-If $V\in\Vect_E$, we write $\GL(V)$ for the group scheme over E of automorphisms of V. Given an affine group scheme $G$ and a field $F$, we write $\Rep_F(G)$ for the category of algebraic $F$-representations of $G$, equipped with the usual structure of neutral Tannakian category where the fiber functor is the forgetful one.
-If $\calC$ is a neutral Tannakian category, we write $G_\calC$ for its Tannakian dual group.
-If $V$ is an object of a neutral Tannakian category, we still write $V$ for its image under a specified fiber functor when this does not create confusion.
+If $V\in\Vect_E$, we write $\GL(V)$ for the group scheme over $E$ of automorphisms of $V$.
+Given an affine group scheme $G$ and a field $F$, we write $\Rep_F(G)$ for the category of algebraic $F$-representations of $G$, equipped with the usual structure of neutral Tannakian category where the fiber functor is the forgetful one.
+By a \emph{Tannakian subcategory} $\calD$ of $\calC$ we mean a strictly full (i.e., $\calD$ is full and if $X\cong Y$ in $\calC$ and $Y\in\calD$, then $X\in\calD$) subcategory of $\calC$ closed under the formation of subquotients, direct sums, tensor products, and duals.
+If $\calS$ is a set of objects of $\calC$, by \emph{tensor category generated by $\calS$} we mean the smallest Tannakian subcategory of $\calC$ containing all the objects in $\calS$ (in particular, it will contain all the duals of the objects in $\calS$).

+If $\calC$ is a neutral Tannakian category, we write $G_\calC$ for its Tannakian fundamental group.
+If $V$ is an object of a $\calC$, we still write $V$ for its image under a specified fiber functor when this does not create confusion.

 Throughout the text $p$ will denote a fixed prime number.
 Given a field $K$, we write $\ovl K$ for an algebraic closure of $K$ (fixed once we use it for the first time) and $G_K$ for the absolute Galois group $\Gal(\ovl K/K)$, equipped with the profinite topology.
 We fix once for all an extension of the $p$-adic valuation of $\Q_p$ to $\Qp$, and denote by $\C_p$ a completion of $\Qp$ for this valuation.
 By a ``$p$-adic field'' we will always mean a finite extension of $\Q_p$.